top of page

 At Ladybird, we have a very child-centered approach and acknowledge the rapid developmental changes that children of this age group go through.
 From our experience, the progress of children during their one year at ladybird can be compared to the growth they will experience over the subsequent three years in Kindergarten.
 Therefore, we have carefully adapted our routines throughout the year to reflect this change in a way that meets the children’s growing ability for sustained play and allows for an unhurried unfolding of the morning.
 This impacts on the hours we offer and how they are structured.

 The playgroup runs only throughout St. Paul’s Steiner school term time and starts at 8:30am.
 During the settling in period of the first half-term until October (approximately 6 weeks) new children will be picked up at 12:30pm (in the initial 2 week settling period this may be earlier depending on the needs of the child).
-As soon as a child is fully settled they can either stay the full day until 3pm or be picked up at 1:30pm.
+As soon as a child is fully settled they can stay the full day until 3/3:30pm.

 We care for a small group of children, with the same children attending everyday ie. every child coming for all three mornings.
 The aim is to create a settled group so that the children can build strong relationships with each other over the year.
 It is also important that the playgroup forms a significant part of the rhythm of the child’s week.
 To ensure continuity, we ask parents to commit to a place for their child for the full academic year.